 - Credit card debt

 - A new wardrobe

 If you budget right, you may have enough extra money here and there to pay a credit card bill or buy a new outfit.
-But if you have much more than that left over from your student loans, for example, then you’re probably borrowing too much and will pay the price by having too high of a debt load.
+But if you have much more than that left over from your student loans, for example, then you may be borrowing too much and could pay the price by having too high of a debt load.